 What a great video, and what a great relief that grilling season has finally arrived here in the Northeast.

-THIS WEEK IN PGA TOUR WAGS PUBLIC DISPLAYS
+THIS WEEK IN PGA TOUR WAGS PUBLIC DISPLAYS OF AFFECTION

 While Brooks Koepka returned to work on the PGA Tour, his girlfriend continued to model: